debdoop/Web-Team-Public/Trustnet/FAQs.md

 Q: When trying to log in, why do I get the error message "The website has encoutnered an unexpected error"?

 A: We don't know why this is happening but some users experience this when trying to log in.
-It seems to resolve its self eventualy.
+It seems to disapear either after a restart or after a day.

 ***
 Q: Why do I have to keep logging in?